+“WHO” “AM” “I” ?
 My intention is to live wildly and lovingly, be(coming) dynamic self/ves, interacting and learning from the bodies and wisdoms of other self(ves).
 My intention is to incorporate and nurture the changing body.
-My intention is to use BODY, WORDS, VOICE, MUSIC, EPHEMERA, IMAGERY, to create dialogue around the questions and concepts that feel URGENT and keep me fascinated and ENGAGED with the world.
-I practice THROUGH and WITH my body (I try not to plan too much what it will do).
-I WRITE and use recorded and spoken TEXTS and words written on papers and screens, I want to communicate texts in ways that feel good.
-I use the medium of MUSIC and song, drawing from many traditions, like my mother singing rounds with me as a child.
-MUSIC is a shapeshifter that calls for creativity in its presentation, in its improvisation and in the act of its repetition.
-I examine the various SIGNIFIERS carried by clothing and costume on bodies, nudity and the skin that holds our bodies.
-I experiment with the presentation of my BODY in various CONTEXTS–gallery, stage, bedroom, concert hall, squat.
-I am in constant dialogue with various selves, with the exploratory sexual body and the body that plays and presents on stage, with the writer body and the body at work.
-Some of what I do was recently featured on ARTE’s TRACKS.
+My intention is to use body, text, voice, music/sona, and the things I place on the body to create dialogue around the questions and concepts that feel urgent and keep me fascinated and engaged with the world.
+I hope to produce dialogue and to allow my body to honor the dialogues that run through it.
+I practice through and with the/my changing body (I try not to plan too much what it will do) in ways that feel consistent with how I would like to queer my body in and with the world.
+I write and use recorded and spoken texts and words written on papers and screens and out my voice; I want to communicate in ways that feel both nurturing and effective to me and to others; that also honors the way that I take up/choose not to take up space, the way that I listen and speak, and the ways that others listen and speak.
+I use the medium of music / sonics / song / voice, drawing from my own learned vocal tradition of repetition, memory, harmonizing and storytelling, knowledge carried in our throats–my very earliest memory of that knowledge being those rounds I sang with my mother as a child.
+Music / sonic waves are shapeshifters that invite modes of creativity in their presentation, in their improvisation and in the act and practice of their (re)presentation.
+I examine the various signifiers carried by clothing and costume on my/our bodies, nudity and the skin that holds our bodies.
+I experiment with the presentation of my body in various contexts–gallery, stage, bedroom, concert hall, squat.
+I am in constant dialogue with various selves, with the exploratory sexual body and the body that plays and presents on stage, with the writer body and the body at work in its many forms.

-My performative, artistic selves and my sexual selves are deeply integrated; these are all examinations and explorations of my body in various contexts.
+My performative, artistic selves and my sexual selves are deeply integrated; these are all examinations and explorations of my body in various contexts that I understand as deeply linked between sex, work, performance and art.
 My work as a performer is in constant dialogue with the various ways that I practice sex(uality), all of which I see as valuable and similarly different (partnered, paid, casual, anonymous, etcetera).
-I wish certain types of sex weren’t stigmatized because I know there is deep power and wisdom available to us in the playfulness of sexual encounters.
+There is deep power and wisdom available to us in the playfulness of sexual encounters and in learning about our desires and fears; this is just one of the reasons I work to destigmatize sex work and discussions around sex in general.
 I believe that like performative play, sexual play offers us the possibility of imagining ourselves and our partners as differently bodied, it can undo deeply held assumptions about borders between bodies and hierarchies between bodies.
 Investigating those power dynamics and playfully imagining ourselves as more similar than different has far reaching implications for how we interact with the world and take on responsibility for each other.
 These are all themes which are investigated in my life’s questions, brought into every realm of my artistic and sexual personas.

-I have been thinking a lot lately about how my poly-queer-identities dialogue with my sense of home, so I dreamed up a concept I call POLY-HOME-FULL.
-I am relating these ever-widening senses of home(s) to how I interact with the world as performer, as sex worker, as parent, as activist, as advocate.
+I am fascinated with how my poly-queer-identities dialogue with my sense of home, a positioning I began to describe as poly-home-full, where home becomes multi-locational and grounded in relation.
+I am linking these ever-widening senses of home(s) to how I interact with the world as performer, as sex worker, as parent, as activist, as advocate.
 It is a decentralized sense of home that is tethered to people and energy.
-I feel that the structure of capitalism does not value the lives of poor and marginalized people; that marginalization is built into the capitalist structure itself.
-I believe that every one of us plays our role in continuing the structure, even those of use who are actively trying to tear it down.
-I am trying in some small ways to minimize my waste and divest from the cycle of consumption by sharing a large collection of costumes, masks, wigs, jewelry, fabrics, and inventive props with fellow artists so that we can re-use, up-cycle, and share our creations.
+I am investigating home as a site of a performance, a stage/perspective from which we speak.
+Our first home is our skin; inside our skin we perform the labour of care, the expression of our art, of our passion, of our representations of these.
+Homes reverberate outwards from our skin to our clothes to our communities at large.
+Widely speaking we live in a violent home, we live in a structure of violence in which we all play a role in consenting to the structure, even as we are actively trying to tear it down.
+I am trying in some small ways to minimize my waste and divest from the cycle of consumption by flying as little as possible, by riding my bike, and by sharing a large collection of costumes, masks, wigs, jewelry, fabrics, and inventive props with fellow artists so that we can re-use, up-cycle, and share our creations.
 Anyone can come by and take a look inside Carni Closet, located in the back of the Berlin boutique, EXIT.